House prices fall for fifth month in a row

 Annual house price growth slowed to 1.1%, down from 2.8% in December.

-The building society said it would be "hard for the market to regain much momentum in the near term" in the face of strong economic headwinds.
+The country's biggest building society said it would be "hard for the market to regain much momentum in the near term."

+Chief economist Robert Gardner said "economic headwinds are set to remain strong, with real earnings likely to fall further and the labour market widely projected to weaken as the economy shrinks".

 On Tuesday, the Bank of England reported lenders had approved fewer mortgages than expected in December, about 35,000 compared with more than 46,000 in November.